-A relying party is an entity that verifies a digital signature with a certificate issued by GSSL CA or decrypts an encrypted document or a message.
+A relying party is an entity that verifies a digital signature with a certificate issued by GSSL CA or decrypts an encrypted document/message with a certificate issued by GSSL CA.

 1.3.5.
 Other Participants

 1.3.5.1.
 The Ministry of the Interior and Safety (The MOIS)